Installing the CPU Cooler

 Inadequate cooling also can result in data errors, performance problems, and reduced processor life.
 CPU manufacturers typically provide lists of "approved" coolers for their chips.
 These coolers may or may not be any better than other coolers, but using a non-approved cooler might void the CPU's warranty.

 To extend your homebuilt computer's life and maximize its performance while not running the risk of voiding the CPU warranty, I recommend that you use the best cooler you can find that has been manufacturer-approved for your particular processor.
 The processor cooler is not a place to skimp.
 It would be a shame to spend all that time and money to build your own computer, and then the CPU burns up because of an inadequate or poorly-designed cooling fan.

 Parts of a CPU Cooler

-If you are using a heat sink with pre-applied heat sink compound, then you need to peel the protective tab off the heat sink prior to installing the cooler.
-Forgetting this simple step can cause serious damage to your processor.
+If you are using a heat sink with pre-applied heat sink compound, then all you need to do is peel the protective tab off the heat sink prior to installing the cooler.
+It's very simple.
+Forgetting this simple step, however, can cause serious damage to your processor.

 Mounting the CPU Cooler

 Once you've applied the thermal paste, the CPU cooler assembly is positioned over the processor and secured to the motherboard.

 Some motherboards use metal clips to hold the cooler down, some use plastic clips, and some have to be screwed down.